ruelneuman/full-stack-open/README.md

 - [Semantic UI React](https://react.semantic-ui.com/)

 Projects:
-- [BMI](https://github.com/ruelneuman/full-stack-open/tree/master/part9/bmi) - A simple Express backend to demonstrate the utility of TypeScript.
+- [BMI](https://github.com/ruelneuman/full-stack-open/tree/master/part9/bmi) - A simple Express back end to demonstrate the utility of TypeScript.
 Provides some simple BMI and exercise calculators.
 - [Course Info Typescript](https://github.com/ruelneuman/full-stack-open/tree/master/part9/courseinfo-typescript) - A simple app to demonstrate the use of TypeScript with React.
 It is an extension of the course info app from part 1.
-- [Patientor Frontend](https://github.com/ruelneuman/full-stack-open/tree/master/part9/patientor-frontend) / [Patientor Backend](https://github.com/ruelneuman/full-stack-open/tree/master/part9/patientor-backend) - A medical record app that provides and updates patient details and medical records.
-The frontend and backend were coded using TypeScript to ensure proper handling of widely varying data types for the medical records.
-There is a RESTful backend with endpoints for fetching and updating medical records.
-The provided frontend was expanded to add pages for displaying patient details and medical records.
+- [Patientor Front End](https://github.com/ruelneuman/full-stack-open/tree/master/part9/patientor-frontend) / [Patientor Back End](https://github.com/ruelneuman/full-stack-open/tree/master/part9/patientor-backend) - A medical record app that provides and updates patient details and medical records.
+The front end and back end were coded using TypeScript to ensure proper handling of widely varying data types for the medical records.
+There is a RESTful back end with endpoints for fetching and updating medical records.
+The provided front end was expanded to add pages for displaying patient details and medical records.
 Formik and Yup were used to create a maintainable form for adding medical records.
 Semantic UI React was also used.